mmcclellan022/harry-potter-gen-z/book_1/chapter_2.md

 "I ... don't... want... him... t-t-to come!"
 Dudley gasped for air between huge, pretend sobs.
 "He always sp-spoils everything!"
 He shot Harry a nasty grin through the gap in his mother's arms.

-Just then, the doorbell rang - "Oh, sweet baby Jesus, they're here!" said Aunt Petunia frantically - and a moment later, Dudley's bff, Piers Polkiss, walked in with his mom.
+Just then, the doorbell rang - "Oh, sweet baby Jesus, they're here!" said Aunt Petunia frantically - and a moment later, Dudley's bestie, Piers Polkiss, walked in with his mom.
 Piers was a scrawny boi with a face like a rat.
 He was usually the one who held people's arms behind their backs while Dudley threw hands.
 Dudley stopped pretending to cry at once.

 Half an hour later, Harry, who couldn't believe his luck, was sitting in the back of the Dursley's car with Piers and Dudley, on the way to the zoo for the first time in his life.
 His aunt and uncle hadn't been able to think of anything else to do with him, but before they'd left, Uncle Vernon had pulled Harry aside.

 "I'm warning you," he had said, putting his large purple face all up in Harry's grill.
-"I'm warning you now, boi - any funny business, anything at all - and you'll be in that cupboard from now until Christmas."
+"I'm warning you now, boi - any sussy business, anything at all - and you'll be in that cupboard from now until Christmas."

 "I'm not going to do anything bro," said Harry.
 "Legit..."